neftjs/neft/index.coffee.md

 			return cloneFunction(arg) if typeofArg is 'function'
 			return cloneArray(arg) if isArray arg
-			return cloneObject(arg) if typeofArg is 'object'
+			return cloneObject(arg) if arg and typeofArg is 'object' arg
-			arg

 ### cloneDeep()